thnikk/cp-keypad/readme.md

 I think it would be cool to make a MIDI keypad, but it's not something I have a lot of experience with and I don't think it fits into this firmware.
 I also suspect that most people would want completely different functionality, so I think providing a skeleton firmware that's easy to modify would make more sense than retrofitting this code.
 It should be easy enough so if you know any python, give it a try (just make sure you delete boot.py).

+## Enabling USB mass storage (required for updating) and serial (for debugging)

+Both of these are disabled by default by boot.py and can be enabled by holding down the first two keys while plugging the keypad in.
+If you only want to enable one of them, mass storage is the first key and serial is the second.

+## Entering bootloader mode

+If your keypad doesn't have easy access to the reset switch, you can enter bootloader mode by holding down the third key at boot.

 ## Features

  - [x] Remappable keys